wkdtjrrb/Paper_study/word2vec.md

 ## Model Architectures
-- distriuted representations: distribute the meaning of the word in various dimensions ㄴ try to minimize coputational complexity
+- distriuted representations: distribute the meaning of the word in various dimensions
+- we can designate the dimension of words
+ㄴ try to minimize coputational complexity

 ### 1. FEEDFORWARD NEURAL NET LANGUAGE MODEL(NNLM)